Member Advocacy Pack

 For this reason, we are encouraging all members to take the time to meet their local Federal Member and to discuss with them what you do and the great value that you provide to your clients.
 We want them to take an interest in financial advice and to understand the benefits that you deliver for your clients.
 We are also encouraging you to build a relationship with your local Member that you can leverage in the future as key issues emerge.

-To assist members in this respect, we have developed the following documents:
+To assist members in this respect, we have developed the Member Advocacy Pack containing the following documents:

 - A Guide to contacting and arranging a meeting with your local member.

 - An Advocacy Pack that includes discussion on the key issues that we currently face and where we would like to see a more informed debate.

 - A two page summary of the key issues and the AFA’s recommendations, which could be shared with your local member.

 Please read these documents carefully.
 For further guidance on contacting your local Member, contact the AFA Policy team on (02) 9267 4003.
 We encourage you to speak to the AFA Policy team in advance of any meeting with your local Member to assist you to prepare and also afterward to ensure that we understand how the meeting went and what further action may be required.
 We will also provide a Powerpoint presentation template to assist with the conduct of the meeting.
 Please forward any questions to email@example.com.